 Depression is a common, and treatable, mental health disorder.
-But not all types of depression have the same cause or symptoms.
+But not all types of depression have the same causes or symptoms.
 Here's what you should know.

-But if the feelings don’t lift, or if you feel depressed for no specific reason, you likely are experiencing clinical depression, one of the most common mental health disorders in the U.S. The American Psychological Association estimates about seven percent of all adults had at least one major depressive episode over the past year.
-However, not all types of depression are the same.
+If the feelings don’t lift, or you feel depressed for no specific reason, you likely are experiencing clinical depression, one of the most common mental health disorders in the U.S. The American Psychological Association estimates about 17 million Americans suffer from depression during any given year.

 The most common types of depression

-In general, clinical depression is diagnosed when you have feelings of despair and sadness lasting more than several days and interfering with your daily activities and quality of life.
+In general, you are diagnosed with clinical depression when you have feelings of despair and sadness lasting more than several days and interfering with your daily activities and quality of life.
 You may have difficulty sleeping, feel unable to concentrate, lack energy, and recurrently think about death and suicide.

-The two most common types of depression, major depression and persistent depressive disorder, share the same symptoms, but they differ in how long the symptoms last, according to the National Institute of Mental Health (NIMH).
+The two most common types of depression, major depression and persistent depressive disorder, share the same symptoms, but they differ in how long the symptoms last, according to the National Institute of Mental Health.

-Persistent depressive disorder (also called dysthymia), on the other hand, is diagnosed when depression symptoms last for two years or longer.
+You are diagnosed with persistent depressive disorder (also called dysthymia), on the other hand, when depression symptoms last for two years or longer.
 A person with this type of depression can have episodes of major depression but, in between them, still be depressed, although with less severe symptoms.

 Being pregnant and having a baby is a happy, exciting time for most women.
-But for some, full-blown depression can develop while a woman is expecting (peripartum depression) or after the baby is born (postpartum depression).
+But for some women, full-blown depression can develop before delivery (peripartum depression) or after the baby is born (postpartum depression).
 Together, these types of depression are known as perinatal depression.

 As many as 70 percent of all new mothers experience the “baby blues” after giving birth, with symptoms that include crying with no specific cause, anxiety, irritability, and restlessness.
-Fortunately, these symptoms usually go away in a week or two without any treatment, according to the American Psychiatric Association.
+Usually, those symptoms go away in a week or two without any treatment, according to the American Psychiatric Association.

-But perinatal depression is different.
-This pregnancy-linked depression causes lasting symptoms of extreme sadness, anxiety, or indifference and problems with appetite, sleep, and energy.
+Perinatal depression is different.
+The pregnancy-linked depression causes lasting symptoms of extreme sadness, anxiety, indifference, and problems with appetite, sleep, and energy.
 Bonding with her newborn may be difficult for a woman experiencing this type of depression.

 Studies suggests the many changes in hormone levels during pregnancy and after delivery can have a pronounced effect on moods and likely contribute to perinatal depression, the American Psychiatric Association points out.